-The 'non-classical' import of the above square is obviously due to the previous definitions of permission and forbiddance.
-More precisely, it is related to the non-dual relationship between the corresponding operators P and F. It has been recalled in the following tables that forbiddance does not amount to the lack of permission in Common Law and Civil Law: non-permission implies forbiddance in the latter, whereas non-forbiddance implies permission in the former; but the converse never holds in both juridical systems, unlike the square (and its hexagonal extension) of deontic oppositions wherein norms behave like normal modal operators.
+Description of the nodes in the non-classical square of legal oppositions corresponding operators P and F. It has been recalled in the following tables that forbiddance does not amount to the lack of permission in Common Law and Civil Law: non-permission implies forbiddance in the latter, whereas non-forbiddance implies permission in the former; but the converse never holds in both juridical systems, unlike the square (and its hexagonal extension) of deontic oppositions wherein norms behave like normal modal operators.